Creating a Node.js Project with MongoDB for CRUD Operations

 Click the

-button to create a new request tab.Select
++button to create a new request tab.Select

-from the dropdown menu next to the URL input field.Enter the URL
+POSTfrom the dropdown menu next to the URL input field.Enter the URL

-in the URL input field.
+http://localhost:3000/usersin the URL input field.

 Set the Headers: